MathStuff/Matrices/README.md

 C.obj #Returns the string form of the object

+C.seed #Returns the seed used to generate the random numbers in the matrix, returns None if matrix wasn't filled randomly.
+Seed can be changed to refill the matrix in-place

 C.intForm #Returns integer form of the matrix

 C.floatForm #Returns integer form of the matrix